dougbutner/gold/README.md

 # The 54 Golden Moons 🧑‍🚀

-*last two digits are insignificant*
+*last two digits are insignificant until moon 27*

 | Moon | GOLD Price (in WAX) | 🚀 |
 | --- | --- | --- |